Skip to main content

 Provide additional documents based on how the account is held:

-• POD beneficiary account: beneficiary presents the death certificate and valid ID to claim funds
+• POD beneficiary account: the named beneficiary presents the death certificate and valid ID to claim funds (up to four POD beneficiaries per personal deposit account)

-• Trust account: successor trustee presents the trust agreement and the death certificate
+• Trust account: the successor trustee presents the trust agreement or Certification of Trust and the death certificate

-• Joint account with right of survivorship: surviving joint owner presents the death certificate
+• Joint account with right of survivorship: the surviving joint owner presents the death certificate and continues to use the account

-• No POD, trust, or joint ownership: Letters Testamentary or Letters of Administration from probate court
+• No POD, trust, or joint ownership: Letters Testamentary or Letters of Administration from the Surrogate's Court (NJ/NY) or probate court

 4